-The 2017 NAEP Reading Assessment will measure national, regional, state, and subgroup achievement in reading but is not designed to report individual student or school performance.
+The 2019 NAEP Reading Assessment will measure national, regional, state, and subgroup achievement in reading but is not designed to report individual student or school performance.
 The assessment will measure students' reading comprehension and their ability to apply vocabulary knowledge to assist them in comprehending what they read.
 The reading assessment will use the same framework used in 2009.
 The public will have access to performance results and released questions through NAEP reports and websites.

-This document, the Reading Framework for the 2017 National Assessment of Educational Progress, presents the conceptual base for and discusses the content of the assessment.
+This document, the Reading Framework for the 2019 National Assessment of Educational Progress, presents the conceptual base for and discusses the content of the assessment.
 It is intended for a broad audience.
 A more detailed technical document, the Reading Assessment and Item Specifications for the National Assessment of Educational Progress, is available on the Web.
 The specifications will provide information to guide passage selection, item development, and other aspects of test development.
-Both the framework and the specifications/frameworks.htm.
+Both the framework and the specifications documents are available to the public at www. nagb.org/publications/frameworks.htm.

 The Governing Board, the policymaking body for NAEP, has stated that the NAEP Reading Assessment will measure reading comprehension by asking students to read passages written in English and to answer questions about what they have read.
-The framework "shall not endorse or advocate a particular pedagogical approach ... but shall focus on important, measurable indicators of student achievement" (Governing Board 2002).
+The framework "shall focus on important, measurable indicators of student achievement ... without endorsing or advocating a particular instructional approach" (Governing Board 2018).
 Although broad implications for instruction may be inferred from the assessment, NAEP does not specify how reading should be taught; nor does it prescribe a particular curricular approach to teaching reading.

 The NAEP Reading Framework results from the work of many individuals and organizations involved in reading and reading education, including researchers, policymakers, educators, and other members of the public.
 Their work was guided by scientifically based literacy research that conceptualizes reading as a dynamic cognitive process as reflected in the following definition of reading.

 Reading is an active and complex process that involves: